SignTools/SignTools/FAQ.md

 ## "Unable To Install \*.ipa"

 This error means that there was a problem while installing the app.
 Are you trying to web install (OTA) an app signed with a free developer account?
 That's sadly not possible.
-Read the `Free developer account limitations` section above.
+Read the [free account limitations](#free-developer-account-limitations) section.

 Otherwise, try installing again, sometimes it's a network problem.
-If that doesn't help, refer to the `This app cannot be installed because its integrity could not be verified` section above.
+If that doesn't help, refer to the [integrity verification error](#this-app-cannot-be-installed-because-its-integrity-could-not-be-verified) section.

 ## How can I debug a failing builder?